Home » Why Do Hamsters Suddenly Freeze? [What Staying Still Means]

 For this reason, they rarely look at anything in particular.
 Instead, they rely on their hearing and sense of smell to gauge their surroundings.

 You’ll notice a hamster staring into space more often in bright light, where they’re effectively blind.
-Hamsters see best in dim light, so they’ll stare aimlessly less often when the lights are out and in a more natural environment.
+Hamsters see best in dim light, so they’ll stare aimlessly less often when the lights are out.

 Similarly, hamsters remain still when they believe a threat is nearby.
-If they move even a bit, they could find themselves prey to a much larger predator.
+If they move even a small amount, they could find themselves prey to a much larger predator.

-After dark, you can check your hamster’s behavior by installing a night vision camera in its cage.
+After dark, you can check a hamster’s behavior by installing a night vision camera in its cage.

 While hamsters commonly freeze due to fear and predators, these are normal, and this behavior will continue throughout your pet’s life.

-Ensure your hamster’s environment is safe and comfortable to minimize stress and anxiety.
+Ensure the hamster’s environment is safe and comfortable to minimize stress and anxiety.